The Toys Are Back in Town.

 - "Raggedy Rag Doll Friend" from Even More Baby Songs has a girl dream about shrinking down to the size of her Captain Ersatz Raggedy Ann, which then comes to life and begins playing with her.

-- The music video for N Sync's "It's Gonna Be Me" has the band portrayed as toy dolls who end up competing with other toys for the attention of buyers.
+- The music video for *NSYNC's "It's Gonna Be Me" portrays the band as marionettes who fought with other toys for the attention of a pretty girl, reverting to their toy state when she turned around.
+They become real at the end of the video when she buys them.

 - Calvin and Hobbes might be an example... or then again, it might not.
 Hobbes might be an animated stuffed tiger, or it could be all in Calvin's imagination.
 Calvin, though, doesn't think that Hobbes is a Living Toy; he thinks he's a real tiger.
 The comic is deliberately ambiguous about Hobbes' true nature.